JonasErtl/MOTION-C/README.md

 ## Progress
 Currently the program can calibrate and read the gyroscope and accelerometer data, and then combine them using a complementary filter algorithm to determine the pitch roll and yaw of the sensor.
 I might now now try to visualize this.

-# The Gyro Calibration Program
-This program determines the bias that the Gyroscope has.
-But is still not working for this rewrite.